 I have been here several times, can only not recommend to go during Christmas holidays as it’s simply too crowded, but that counts for many saunas in the Netherlands I must say.
 Taking a day off and go during the week, which provides the most relaxing experience.

 Sauna van Egmond is a classic, small city sauna, located in the middle of Haarlem, just 30 minutes east of Amsterdam.
 It’s easy to reach by both private car and public transport.
 I really like spending evenings here, with a friend or alone, straight after a busy day at work.
 Their evening rate is rather attractive.
 Sauna van Egmond has a very cozy atmosphere, with lots of dark brown wood and candles.

-Saunapark Epe in Gronau-Epe, just over the border in Germany, was recently renovated.
+Saunapark Epe in Gronau-Epe, just over the border in Germany, not far from Enschede, was recently renovated.
 It’s a mid-size complex with seven different saunas, including a rose sauna.
 Enjoy the five different daily Aufguss sessions, indoor and outdoor swimming pools, special drinks such as kefir and glühwein, flammkuchen (snack), etc. Once or twice a month there is Ladies Only Day.